kfahn22/heart_curve/README.md

 # Heart curves rendered with a shader

 There are many ways to render a heart in a shader.
 Inigo Quelez has a signed distance function (SDF) for a [heart curve](https://iquilezles.org/articles/distfunctions2d/) on his website.
-Additionally, Martijn Steinrucken (The Art of Code) has a [tutorial](https://www.youtube.com/watch?v=dXyPOLf2MbU) where demonstrates how to render a heart shape.
+Additionally, Martijn Steinrucken (The Art of Code) has a tutorial where he demonstrates how to render a heart shape.

 ## Here is my version, which reminds me of a Smartie candy: